hbctraining/Intro-to-rnaseq-hpc-salmon/lessons/07_automating_workflow.md

 $ sacct
 ```

 We need to have an interactive session with 6 cores, if you already have one you are set.
-If you have a session with fewer cores then `exit` out of your current interactive session and start a new one with `-n 6`.
+If you have a session with fewer cores then `exit` out of your current interactive session and start a new one with `-c 6`.

 ```bash
 $ srun --pty -p short -t 0-12:00 -c 6 --mem 8G --reservation=HBC /bin/bash